Corporate Governance Guidelines

-The Nominating and Governance Committee is responsible for making recommendations to the Board regarding all nominees for Board membership, whether for the slate of nominees proposed by the Board to the stockholders or nominees to be appointed by the Board to fill interim vacancies.
+The Nominating and Governance Committee recommends to the Board nominees for Board membership.
 In making its recommendations, the Nominating and Governance Committee will consider candidates identified by other directors, members of senior management, outside search services, and stockholders.
 A stockholder may recommend a nominee for consideration by the Nominating and Governance Committee by writing to EA's Corporate Secretary and providing such information as may be determined by the Nominating and Governance Committee from time to time.

 Election of Directors

-In accordance with EA's Bylaws, if EA's Corporate Secretary has not received timely and proper notice from a stockholder indicating an intention to nominate one or more candidates to compete with the Board's nominees in a director election, or if such stockholder has withdrawn all such nominations by the tenth day preceding the date on which EA first mails its notice of meeting to stockholders, then the election of directors will be considered "uncontested".
+In accordance with EA's Bylaws, if EA's Corporate Secretary has not received timely and proper notice from a stockholder indicating an intention to nominate one or more candidates to compete with the Board's nominees in a director election, or if all such stockholder nominees have been withdrawn or excluded from nomination by the tenth day preceding the date on which EA first mails its notice of meeting to stockholders, then the election of directors will be considered "uncontested".
 In the event of an uncontested election of directors, a nominee must receive more votes cast "for" than "against" his or her election or re-election in order to be elected or re-elected to the Board.

-The Board expects a director to tender his or her resignation if he or she fails to receive the required number of votes for re-election in an uncontested election.
-The Board shall nominate for election or re-election as director only candidates who have previously tendered or, in the case of candidates who have not yet become members of the Board, have agreed to tender promptly following the annual meeting at which they are elected or re-elected as director, irrevocable resignations that will be effective upon (i) a failure to receive the required majority vote at the next annual or special meeting at which they face reelection in an uncontested election, and (ii) Board acceptance of such resignation.
+The Board expects a director to tender his or her resignation if he or she fails to receive a majority of votes for reelection in an uncontested election.
+The Board shall nominate for election or re-election as director only those candidates who have previously tendered or, in the case of candidates who have not yet become members of the Board, have agreed to tender promptly following the annual meeting at which they are elected or re-elected as director, irrevocable resignations that will be effective upon (i) a failure to receive a majority of votes at the next annual or special meeting at which they face reelection in an uncontested election, and (ii) Board acceptance of such resignation.
 In addition, the Board shall fill director vacancies and new directorships only with candidates who agree to tender, promptly following their appointment to the Board, the same form of irrevocable resignation tendered by other directors in accordance with these guidelines.